makersacademy/ruby-coding-challenge/lib/approach.md

 - Solution - assign first element array as word variable.
 This will be reassigned if other array elements have a shorter length
 Test again with different arrays and elements as arguments

 #Q21 - first draft
+Compare length of arrays to each together
-Note: Aware of the .length method to count characters in a string Compare length of arrays to each together
+- Aware of the .length method to count characters in a string
 - Go through each item in array - use .each
-Set empty num variable, assigned value of 0
+- Set empty num variable, assigned value of 0
-Compare array element length to num variable.
+- Compare array element length to num variable.
-Keep note of the longest length to compare each item to -If larger than current value of num, assign array element length to num Keep note of array element with longest length
+Keep note of the longest length to compare each array element length to
+- If larger than current value of num, assign array element length to num
+- Result - largest number will always be assigned to num Keep note of array element with longest length
 - assign array element value to word variable if conditions above are true Print the word associated with longest length